 Especially older people and those with underlying diseases, as they are at risk.
 As a note, according to the Ministry of Interior, the elderly population in Japan is over 35 million people.

 The spread of the virus around the world has impacted both trade and the economy of many countries, including Japan.
 Coronavirus is said to further undermine Japanese economic growth prospects in 2020, at least in the first quarter.
 The Japanese economy has been showing signs of slowing down.

 The manufacture of machinery, electronics, transport and chemicals has a huge share in Japanese trade.
-And many of these means depend on China, where production has been paralyzed and demand has been reduced.
-China accounts for half of Japan’s Asian exports and imports.
+And many of these means depend on China, where production has stalled and demand has been reduced.
+China accounts for half of Japan's Asian exports and imports.

-Japanese trade with China, both in import and export, fell, causing a commercial drop at the beginning of the year.
+Japanese trade with the Chinese, both in import and export, fell, causing a commercial drop at the beginning of the year.
 European companies, commercial partners in Japan, affected by the virus, had their production affected.
 This had a ripple effect on Japanese trade with Europe.

 Japanese pharmaceutical companies do not expect a major impact, but other industries are being severely affected.
-Japanese auto companies like Toyota and Mazda for example, closed temporarily during the outbreak.
-Honda has also taken action against this problem, three of its plants in Wuhan have been closed.
+At auto companies Japanese like Toyota and Mazda for example, they closed temporarily during the outbreak period.
+THE Honda also took action against this problem, three of its factories in Wuhan were closed.